Power outage tips

 - Use generators safely.
 If you have a portable generator, only run it outdoors with adequate ventilation.
 Never use a generator indoors or in attached garages.
 The exhaust fumes contain carbon monoxide, which can be deadly if inhaled.

 - Listen to a battery powered radio for updates.

 - Know how to get information about power outages.
 If you have access to the internet, look up the electrical outage information for your area.

 After a power outage

-- Dispose refrigerated food that's been exposed to temperatures 40⁰ or higher for two hours or more, or that has an unusual odor, color or texture.
+- Dispose of refrigerated food that's been exposed to temperatures 40⁰ or higher for two hours or more, or that has an unusual odor, color or texture.
 When in doubt, throw it out!

-- Discard any medication that's refrigerated if the power is out for more than a day, unless the drug's label says otherwise.
-If a life depends on the refrigerated medication consult a doctor or pharmacist to see if the medicine can be used until a new supply is available.
+- Discard any medication that's refrigerated if the power is out for more than a day unless the drug's label says otherwise.
+If a life depends on the refrigerated medication, consult a doctor or pharmacist to see if the medicine can be used until a new supply is available.

 If a covered event caused by a power outage occurs, your homeowners or small business policy may provide food spoilage coverage.
 Your policy may have a limit it will cover and there may be a deductible.
 A covered event might include a tornado, hurricane, fire or lightning, to name a few.
 Most policies will not include mechanical failure due to wear and tear or if the unit just stops working.
 And policies might not provide coverage if the power is just turned off — by you or the utility company.